Navot Miller: Artist Yeshiva

 Navot Miller, a Berlin based artist, is a powerhouse in the world of contemporary art due to his vivid, insightful, and inspiring pieces that are heavily influenced by his Jewish identity and upbringing.
 Born in 1991, Miller grew up in a Religious Zionist settlement in the West Bank.
 His youth was framed within a community adherent to tradition, which often posed challenges for those who differed from the norm.
 The young Miller deviated from most others in the community; he loved the Spice Girls, the color pink, and many more ‘different’ things.

-Miller's educational journey in art began in Berlin, where he initially studied architecture at the University of the Arts (UdK) before transitioning to Weissensee Art School to complete a BFA.
+Miller's educational journey in art began in Berlin, where he initially studied architecture at the University of the Arts (UdK) before transitioning to Weissensee Art School to complete a MFA.
 It was during these formative years that he honed his distinctive style, characterized by a bold and experimental use of color.
 This technique has become a hallmark of his work, allowing him to explore and express the vibrant interplay of his past and present selves.

 Navot Miller